Key course information

 You will learn valuable skills in 3D Modelling, Texturing, Lighting, Game Engine assembly along with the business side of the industry.

 The work produced in class will include workflows and pipelines that are used in a variety of studios to give you a better understanding of real world scenarios within a games studio setting.

-There are many opportunities to work on live projects with well established clients from the local community.
+The college also has access to Virtual Reality equipment to produce more niche experiences and there are many opportunities to work on live projects with well established clients from the local community.

 Prior experience may also be considered for entry onto this course and please contact the college's HE Admissions team for more information.